(Mis-)Matching Type-B Anomalies on the Higgs Branch: General Structure of Type-B Conformal Anomalies

 \item[$(b)$] The statement that both $G^{\rm CFT}_{I\bar J}$ and $G^{\IH}_{I\bar J}$ are covariantly constant on the superconformal manifold was used to make the argument that the anomalies match non-perturbatively in a finite region of the superconformal manifold if they match at one point.
 In other words, if there is a point $g^*$ on the superconformal manifold, where \beq G^{\rm CFT}_{I\bar J}(g^*)=G^{\IH}_{I\bar J}(g^*) \eeq can be established by independent computations, then it follows using item $(a)$ that the anomalies continue to match in a finite region of the superconformal manifold around $g^*$.

 \end{itemize}

 In \cite{Niarchos:2019onf} examples were presented where type-B anomalies for CBOs could be evaluated explicitly at weak coupling with a tree-level computation.
 In one of these examples (the 4D $\NN=2$ SCQCD theory) the anomalies for $\Delta = 2$ CBOs were found to match.
-In another example (the circular $\NN=2$ quiver) the corresponding anomalies for $\Delta = 2$ CBOs were found to be different at and away from the origin of the Higgs branch.
-The examples where the anomalies match is a non-trivial manifestation of the possibilities envisaged in item $(i)$ of the previous subsection.
-The examples where the anomalies do not match is a useful playground for testing ideas that resolve the questions of item $(ii)$.
+In another example (the circular $\NN=2$ quiver) the corresponding anomalies for $\Delta = 2$ CBOs were initially reported in \cite{Niarchos:2019onf} to be different at and away from the origin of the Higgs branch, but a proper analysis shows that the anomalies match also in this case.

-At this point, it is useful to recall the general questions posed near the end of Sec.~\ref{intro}: \begin{itemize}